Askartos/RV32IM-CoreMark/README.md

 1) ./src/common/sc_print.c :

-	here you have to define any output port for your core e.g. UART
+	here you have to define a function that can access any output peripheral for your core e.g. UART

 2) ./src/common/ram.lds :

 	an example of a linker script so you can modify to adjust it to your platform memory map

-3) ./src/common/init_asm.S.lds :
+3) ./src/common/init_asm.S :

 	start function that setup the enviorment to call main clears .bss section sets the stack pointer.